 Yes.
-Just since 2008, the size of DOGGR staff has grown by nearly 40%.
-51 new DOGGR personnel have been added by the legislature through the annual state budgets.
+Just since 2008, the size of DOGGR staff has grown by over 50%.
+69 new DOGGR personnel have been added by the legislature through the annual state budgets.
 These new staff members were primarily hired to implement new regulations on surface facilities and work on a backlog of Class II injection project permits that had piled up in 2009-2010.
 However, the presence of the additional staff allows the Division to more thoroughly review drilling permits and inspect facilities.
 As has been stated, state engineers' and inspectors' review of the integrity of wellbore designs and drilling programs ensures that injected fluids cannot migrate to water aquifers.
+Industry pays 100% of DOGGR's operating budget through an annual barrel tax.